hazelcast/hazelcast-wm/README.md

 -   Target application or web server should support Java 1.8 or higher.

 -   Target application or web server should support Servlet 4.0 or higher spec.
+Note that this library supports, "javax" namespace, not the new "jakarta" one.

 -   Session objects that need to be clustered have to be Serializable.